Personal Tax Controversy

 Overview

-The initial letter you receive will often inform you of an issue with a past tax return that was filed or the lack of a return being filed.
-Depending on the letter, there may already be a proposed amount due or it may be a request for information to verify the amounts claimed on the tax return.
-No matter the language, it would benefit you to seek the advice of a trained tax attorney who can advise you on what to expect, what the process entails and what hurdles your particular issue may come across.
+The initial notice or call you receive will often inform you of an issue with a past tax return that was filed or that a return for a prior year is either missing or was not processed.
+The notice may also alert you to an outstanding tax balance or inform you that you have been selected for an audit.
+Depending on the notice, there may already be a proposed amount due, or it may be a request for information to verify the amounts claimed on the tax return.
+No matter what you read in the notice or hear in during the call, you must respond to the IRS or state to prevent matters from getting worse.
+Plunkett Cooney’s tax attorneys are IRS and state tax system experts who can advise you on what to expect, what the collection or audit process entails, and what options are available to you to resolve your tax issues.

 Collections

-The tax attorneys are Plunkett Cooney are highly trained in handling the collection efforts of the IRS and states and can help you reduce the penalties you owe, establish an installment agreement based on your budget, or to possibly even settle the debt for a fraction of what you owe.
-The attorneys at Plunkett Cooney have successfully saved their clients millions of dollars in taxes they owed, but never had to pay.
+Plunkett Cooney’s attorneys are experts at analyzing the unique tax situationTax Collection Alternatives Guide for each of our clients and formulating a strategy to address any balances.
+Our attorneys understand the programs available to taxpayers through the IRS and state and can help you reduce the penalties you owe, establish an installment agreement based on what you can afford, and in some cases, settle the debt for a fraction of what you owe.
+Plunkett Cooney’s attorneys have successfully saved their clients millions of dollars in outstanding tax balances.

-If you want to finally rest easy and not fear the next time you open the mailbox, contact a Plunkett Cooney tax attorney today to find out how your issue can be resolved.
+If you want to finally rest easy and not fear the next time you open the mailbox or receive a phone call, contact a Plunkett Cooney tax attorney today to find out how to plan for and resolve your IRS or state tax issue.

 View Team Members